calebowens/nvim-bqn/README.md

 - `<leader>bc` will remove the inline results from the cursor to the end of the file
 - `<leader>bc` with a range will remove the inline results within that range
 - `<leader>bC` will remove the inline results from the whole file
+- `<leader>be` will run expression explainer for a line.
+Note that the explainer has only the context of the single line and variables may be uninitialized because of it.

 ## Demo